Policy Optimization for Personalized Interventions in Behavioral Health: Theoretical Guarantees for a Special Case

+Our focus is in the regime where $\gamma$ is small (close to 0), and we will see that the theoretical guarantees are stronger when this is the case.
+This represents a `budget-constrained' regime; the probability of a patient receiving an intervention is small, or equivalently, the number of interventions given is small relative to the number of patients.
+To give intuition on the policy $\DPI(\gamma)$ in this regime, we provide a simple expression for the intervention value in the case where $\gamma \to 0$ and $T \to \infty$ (the latter limit is only assumed to provide a simple expression). \begin{proposition} Fix a patient $i$ and time step $t$.
+Then, $\lim_{T \to \infty} \lim_{\gamma \to 0^+} z^{\gamma}_{it}(0) = \tau_i/(p_i + g_i)$. \end{proposition}

-Let $\NULL$ be the policy that only takes the null action; i.e.\ $\NULL(\bS, t) = (0, \dots, 0)$ for all $\bS, t$.
-Our result is with respect to the policy $\DPIs \triangleq \DPI(\NULL)$.
-We note that for the infinite horizon version of the simple MDP model introduced above, $\DPIs$ has a very simple form. \begin{proposition} Suppose $T = \infty$.
-Then, $z^{\NULL}_{it}(0) = \tau_i/(p_i + q_i)$ and $z^{\NULL}_{it}(1) = 0$. \end{proposition} That is, the $\DPIs$ policy orders patients in state 0 by the index $\tau_i/(p_i + q_i)$, and intervenes on those with the highest values.
-The index increases with $\tau$ and decreases with $p$ and $q$, which is intuitive. $\tau$ is the `treatment effect' of an intervention on the probability that the patient switches from state 0 to 1.
-The smaller the value of $q$, the longer the patient will stay in state 1 once they are there, increasing the `bang-for-the-buck' of an intervention.
-As for $p$, a larger value means that a patient is likely to move to state 1 \textit{without} an intervention; hence lower priority is given to those with a large $p$.
+This result is proven as part of \cref{lemma:zgamma} in Appendix~\ref{sec:coupling}. \cref{prop:z_clean_form} says that when $T \to \infty$ and $\gamma \to 0$, $\DPI(\gamma)$ orders patients in state 0 by the index $\tau_i/(p_i + g_i)$, and intervenes on those with the highest values.
+The index increases with $\tau_i$ and decreases with $p_i$ and $g_i$, which is intuitive. $\tau_i$ is the `treatment effect' of an intervention on the probability that the patient switches from state 0 to 1.
+The smaller the value of $g_i$, the longer the patient will stay in state 1 once they are there, increasing the `bang-for-the-buck' of an intervention.
+As for $p_i$, a larger value means that a patient is likely to move to state 1 \textit{without} an intervention; hence lower priority is given to those with a large $p_i$.